HMS Victor Emmanuel: Construction and career

 The Agamemnons were originally designed as 80-gun sailing two-deckers, but the design was revised in 1850 to incorporate more guns and steam power.

-Victor Emmanuel was ordered on 4 April 1851 as a 91-gun second rate under the name Repulse and was laid down at Pembroke Dock on 16 May 1853.
-The ship was launched on 27 February 1855, but was renamed Victor Emmanuel on 7 December, in honour of Victor Emmanuel after he visited the ship.
+Victor Emmanuel was ordered on 4 April 1851 as a 80-gun second rate under the name Repulse, but was re-rated as a 91-gun ship on 15 November 1852.
+She was laid down at HM Dockyard, Pembroke, on 16 May 1853.
+The ship was launched on 27 February 1855, but was renamed Victor Emmanuel on 7 December in honour of the King of Sardinia, Victor Emmanuel, after he visited the ship.
+Victor Emmanuel remains the only ship of her name to serve in the Royal Navy.
 She was commissioned on 27 July 1858 under the command of Captain James Willcox and completed on 9 September.